-When Saakshi Khanna's seven-year-old came home during last September's heat wave complaining that his portable classroom was unbearably hot, she wasn't surprised.
-She was exhausted.
-His classroom — one of twelve portable units at Walnut Road Elementary — has no air conditioning.
-No attached bathroom.
-No permanent walls.
+When Saakshi Khanna's seven-year-old came home during last September's heat wave saying his classroom was uncomfortably hot, she understood why.
+His classroom — one of twelve portable units at Walnut Road Elementary — doesn't have air conditioning or attached bathrooms.
+It's one of over 400 portables across the district.

-Her other son attends one of the six Surrey high schools that have extended their hours this semester, staggering start times so that fewer bodies occupy the building at any given moment.
-Some days he starts early.
-Some days he starts late.
-"Every single day I have to ask my child if it's an early start or a late start," one parent described the reality at another staggered-schedule school.
+Her other son attends one of the six Surrey high schools now using staggered start times to manage building capacity.
+Some days he starts early, some days late.
+"Every single day I have to ask my child if it's an early start or a late start," one parent at another staggered-schedule school described.

 Surrey's school district has grown by an average of 2,598 students per year over the past two years — triple the rate of the previous decade.
-The district now serves over 83,000 students and projects thousands more in the next five years, driven by the province's housing targets of 27,000+ new units in Surrey alone.
+The district now serves over 83,000 students and projects continued growth, driven by the province's housing targets of 27,000+ new units in Surrey alone.

-To keep up, the district says it needs $5 billion in school builds over five years.
+To keep pace, the district estimates it needs $5 billion in school construction over five years.
 For context, the entire provincial capital budget for all schools across BC is $3.75 billion over three years.
-Surrey's need alone exceeds the province's total allocation.
+The scale of the challenge is significant, and solutions will take time.

 "You feel detached from the school in portables.
 You don't feel like you are part of the school."— Surrey student, District Focus Group, December 2023

 In December 2023, the Surrey School District conducted focus groups with students about their experiences.
-The findings were stark.
-Almost every student said their school experience was worse than just two years earlier.
+The feedback was revealing.
+Most students said their school experience had changed over the past two years as enrollment grew.

-Students described climate challenges in portables that swing from freezing in winter to sweltering in late summer.
-They reported less access to teachers and counsellors, simply because there are too many students competing for too few staff.
-Course selection has become a scramble.
-Younger students entering secondary school described confusion navigating staggered schedules they'd never encountered before.
+Students described temperature challenges in portables that can be cold in winter and warm in late summer.
+They noted that access to teachers and counsellors felt more limited as class sizes grew.
+Course selection has become more competitive.
+Younger students entering secondary school described adjusting to staggered schedules they hadn't experienced before.

-And for the 2025–26 school year, the district introduced something new: a hybrid remote learning pilot for Grades 10–12, where students attend some classes in person and others online from home.
-Not as a pedagogical innovation.
-As overflow management.
+For the 2025–26 school year, the district also introduced a hybrid learning model for some Grades 10–12 students, where students attend some classes in person and others online from home — a capacity management approach that some families are still adjusting to.

-For families who value things that can't be measured by standardized tests — a sense of belonging, a school community that knows your child's name, an environment where your family's values are understood — overcrowding erodes exactly those things first.
+For families who value things beyond standardized academics — a sense of belonging, a school community that knows your child by name, an environment where your family's values are understood — these are the areas that tend to feel the impact of enrollment growth first.

 "It's just not the right environment for the kids to learn."— Surrey parent, CBC News

-A growing number of families are exploring alternatives: private schools, out-of-district transfers, homeschooling co-ops.
-Among Sikh families in Surrey — who make up a significant portion of the city's population — one option has been quietly growing since 2008.
+Families across the district are looking into a range of options: private schools, out-of-district transfers, and homeschooling co-ops.
+Among Sikh families in Surrey — who make up a significant portion of the city's population — one option has been growing steadily since 2008.

 Sikh Academy is a fully accredited BC Curriculum day school in Surrey, serving Kindergarten through Grade 8.
 Students follow the same provincial curriculum as any public school — but in an environment designed for the experience public school can no longer provide.